Vizzuality/marxan-cloud/docs/adr/0002_file-uploads.md

 Alternatively, some form of hashing could be used, though this will increase the (disk I/O and computational) cost of these file operations.

+* Shared volume (local dev environments) + s3fuse (in Kubernetes clusters)

+As above (shared docker volume) in local development environment, while using bucket storage mounted locally via s3fuse in Kubernetes clusters, in order to keep the same filesystem semantics across development environments and Kubernetes clusters.

+Given the primary cloud use case (Azure), an S3->Azure proxy (e.g. https://github.com/gaul/s3proxy) may be advisable in order to use the S3 API and avoid a specific dependence on Azure blob storage.

 * HTTP (push)

 API validates and accepts REST request, then forwards the file (files? it's